-sigh> … Unfortunately, yes … the onboard smoking policy for many of the luxury cruise lines has changed.
+<sigh> … Unfortunately, yes … the onboard smoking policy for many of the luxury cruise lines has changed.
 Direct from the Royal Caribbean website, here are the highlights:

-- Guests will be allowed to smoke on the port side of Decks 11 & 12 (except in the H2O zone), in the Connoisseur Club (Cigar Bar), and in Casino Royale (except in the designated non-smoking area).
+- Guests are allowed to smoke on the seaboard side of Decks 11 & 12 (except in the H2O Zone kids’ water park), in the Connoisseur Club (Cigar Bar), and in Casino Royale (except in the designated non-smoking area).

 - All interior public spaces are smoke free.
 Smoking is not permitted in any dining venue, theater, bar, lounge, hallway, elevator, or the jogging track.

 - Smoking is not permitted inside any stateroom or on any stateroom balcony.
 This applies to all stateroom categories onboard.
 If a guest is in violation of this stateroom policy, a cleaning fee of $250 USD will be applied to their SeaPass® account and may be subject to further action pursuant to the “Consequences Section” of the RCI Guest Conduct Policy.

 We have been very fortunate to establish an amazing relationship with Royal Caribbean.
 Please let’s continue to maintain that relationship and abide by this policy change.

 Q: I HAVE A GLUTEN INTOLERANCE, I’M ALLERGIC TO PEANUTS AND I DON’T EAT MEAT.
 WILL THERE BE SUFFICIENT FOOD FOR SOMEONE WITH MY DIETARY RESTRICTIONS?

 Royal Caribbean can accommodate special diets onboard.
 These diets have been created in consultation with a dietary specialist; selections offered are for lunch and dinner in the main dining room only.
 Sample diets include: vegetarian, vegan, diabetic, low fat, low sodium, low cholesterol, kosher meals, gluten free and lactose free.